gitpan/Catalyst-Plugin-BigSitemap/README.md

 This is designed to _almost_ be a drop-in replacement for the existing [Catalyst::Plugin::Sitemap](https://metacpan.org/module/Catalyst::Plugin::Sitemap), and the URL attributes work the exact same way.
 Your controller actions are attributed in the EXACT same way.
 The only difference is when you want to serve your sitemap file.

+## TODO List

+* Allow for lastmodified on SitemapIndex files.